ATP Project Reporting

 Before Counts: Most projects can use the counts provided in the application.
 If there were none provided in the application, before counts should be conducted as-is.

 Projected After Counts/Completion Report: This step shouldn’t be affected by COVID-19.
 Projected counts are required in the Completion Report six months after the construction contract is accepted, project becoming operable (open to the public), or all non-infrastructure activities are complete, whichever comes sooner.

 Actual After Counts/Final Delivery Report: This step is affected by COVID-19.
 Actual after counts are required in the Final Delivery Report within 180 days after all project activities are complete (including actual after counts).
 If an extension (this is not a time extension) is necessary, please notify firstname.lastname@example.org.

 All projects, except Plan projects, require before and after counts.
 Before counts must be conducted no more than six months before the construction phase begins.
 When conducting counts, the use of the Interim Count Guidance (PDF) is required.

 CalSMART is an online reporting tool used for quarterly Progress Reporting on Senate Bill 1 programs, including the ATP.
 To register for an account, go to calsmart.dot.ca.gov and request access to the “Other SB 1 Funded Programs” module.

-The table below will indicate the most current reporting deadlines.
-Progress reports will cover the future anticipated milestones, expenditures and benefits of a project.
-Caltrans will review progress reports and if submitted with missing or incorrect information, those reports will be sent back for corrections.
-If a report is sent back and the corrections are not made by the correction deadline – the project sponsor may be considered non-compliant with the SB 1 Accountability and Transparency Guidelines.
-Below is the schedule for next reporting::
+The table below indicates the most current Progress Reporting deadlines.
+Progress Reports cover current and future anticipated milestones, expenditures and benefits of a project.
+Caltrans will review Progress Reports and if submitted with missing or incorrect information, those reports will be sent back for corrections.
+If a report is sent back and the corrections are not made by the correction deadline – the project sponsor may be considered non-compliant with the SB 1 Accountability and Transparency Guidelines and reported to the Commission.